gimenol/Generational-health-drift-systematic-review/README.md

 - List of papers excluded from systematic review at the full-paper screening stage
 - Data extraction from included studies
 - Quality assessment from included studies
-- Summary of evidence from published papers on trends in age-adjusted, age-specific or age-standardised incindence
+- Summary of evidence from published papers on trends in age-adjusted, age-specific or age-standardised incidence